Home Medicinal Chemistry Vitamins Choline

 Excess intake of Choline

-Choline consumption has been increasing the production of TMAO, a substance that has been linked to a higher risk of cardiovascular disease in adults.
+Choline consumption has been increasing the production of a substance (TMAO) that has been linked to a higher risk of cardiovascular disease in adults.

 Functions of Choline

-• Cell structure: All plants and animals need choline to preserve the structural integrity of their cells because it helps to synthesize phosphatidylcholine and sphingomyelin.
+All plants and animals need choline to preserve the structural integrity of their cells because it helps to synthesize phosphatidylcholine and sphingomyelin.
 These two phospholipids are major components in maintaining the structural integrity of cell membranes.

-• Fat transport and metabolism: It is an important component in lipid transport and metabolism.
+Choline is an important component in lipid transport and metabolism.
 Therefore, it is a biological component that prevents the accumulation of fat in the liver.
-It promotes the synthesis of phospholipids and lipoproteins.
-It also helps in the disposal of triacylglycerols from the liver.

-• Cell messaging: It may also be important for the formation of various biological compounds that help in cell membrane signaling.
+This biomolecule may also be important for the formation of various biological compounds that help in cell membrane signaling.

 Choline Supplement